magpylib/magpylib/README.md

 print(cube.position)  # --> [0.
 0. -0.02]
 print(cube.orientation.as_rotvec(degrees=True))  # --> [0.
 0. 45.]

-# Compute the magnetic field in units of T at a set of observer positions.
+# Compute the magnetic B-field in units of T at a set of observer positions.
 Magpylib
 # makes use of vectorized computation.
 Hand over all field computation instances,
 # e.g. different observer positions, at one funtion call.
 Avoid Python loops !!!
 observers = [(0, 0, 0), (0.01, 0, 0), (0.02, 0, 0)]  # in SI Units (m)